Camilo Torres Restrepo: Catholic guerrilla

 — Camilo Torres, "Mensaje a los cristianos", Frente Unido, no. 1, 26/08/1965, Bogotá.

 In the ELN, Torres mostly participated as a low-ranking member and provided spiritual and ideological assistance from a Catholic point of view.
 However, his performance as a guerrilla was poor as he was not used to the arduous training (being assisted by a comrade) and to carrying a rifle, so he was barely given a pistol and was emphasised for his role of spiritual and ideological assistance as well as being a good cook.
 Torres also served as a doctor for the guerrillas, both physically and "spiritually".

-He taught the Gospel to rural children and translated texts by Mao Zedong, Vladimir Lenin and Fidel Castro.
+He taught the rural children and translated texts by Mao Zedong, Vladimir Lenin and Fidel Castro.
 He also organized a "forest church", where he hung a portrait of Castro next to the crucifix.
-Before his death, he briefly became a leader of ELN.
+Before his death, he became a leader of the ELN.
 He also emerged as the "main ideologue of the group".
-Under his influence, the ELN not only explicitly embraced Catholicism and imbued it with Marxism-Leninism, but also reorganized itself to resemble the structure of early Catholic Church:
+Under his influence, the ELN not only explicitly embraced Catholicism and imbued it with Marxism-Leninism, but also reorganized itself to resemble the structure of the early Catholic Church:

 Father Torres became one of the chief ideologues of the ELN, having already been in contact while still in civilian life with the group’s leaders via diverse university student fronts.
 Father Torres imbued the armed group with further ideological and practical underpinnings that combined Marxism-Leninism with Christian teachings and have, to date, influenced the group’s behaviour and modus operandi. [...]
 The ELN soon became a sort of federation, not with a topdown control structure but rather a multi-cephalous organisation with a collective decision-making process.
 The reason behind such a structure was to replicate the arrangement of the early Catholic Church of the I to III centuries AD, with a “synodal” assembly in which to discuss issues at a strategic level and also to allow local churches to selfgovern.

 He died in his first combat experience, when the ELN ambushed a patrol of the National Army.
 The National Army specifically targeted Torres, and he was brutally beaten at the time of his death.
 It was also revealed that he was shot at a point-blank range.
+Another report of his death is that he was shot while picking up the weapons of a fallen guerilla comrade.
 After his death, Camilo Torres became an official martyr of the ELN.